Hot Flashes (Flushes) & Night Sweats

 Agnus castus, also known as Vitex agnus-castus or Chaseberry is a popular herbal remedy that is sometimes used to help manage various menstrual and hormonal issues, including those experienced during perimenopause.
 It is often suggested for conditions such as irregular periods, PMS (premenstrual syndrome), and other menstrual symptoms.

-It is is believed to have an impact on the hormonal system by influencing the pituitary gland’s function, which in turn can help regulate the menstrual cycle.
-This action may be helpful for women experiencing irregular periods during perimenopause.
+It is is believed to have an impact on the pituitary gland’s function, which in turn can help regulate the menstrual cycle.

 GINSENG